kevL/yata/ReadMe.txt

            cursor's location by default.
-It can be displayed in a static location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes) diff=      a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
+It can be displayed in a static location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes) recent=    (integer) a count of recently opened file-paths to store.
+If left blank or a value less than 1 is specified, recently opened files will not be tracked, while 16 is the hardcoded upper limit.
+SETTING "recent=" TO A VALID VALUE ENABLES YATA TO WRITE THE FILE Recent.Cfg TO ITS APPLICATION DIRECTORY.
+Recent.Cfg stores filepaths (without quotes).
+THE WRITE-OPERATION CAN FAIL for a variety of reasons that I really don't want to be arshed with - hence the option so you can decide if it works on your OS. diff=      a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
 See Appendix L: WinMerge